Curriculum Vitae

 1. ISMRM – ESMRM 2007 joint annual meeting scientific abstract reviewer;

-2. Reviewer for scientific journal such as Molecular Cancer Therapeutics, Clinical Cancer Research, Cancer Research, Bioorganic & Medicinal Chemistry Letters, and, Cancer Epidemiology, Biomarkers & Prevention.
+2. Reviewer for scientific journal such as Molecular Cancer Therapeutics, Clinical Cancer Research, Cancer Research, Bioorganic & Medicinal Chemistry Letters, Expert Opinion on Emerging Drugs, and, Cancer Epidemiology, Biomarkers & Prevention.

 3. Canadian Institute of Health Research – External reviewer since 2008.